linde12/dotfiles/README.md

 # Background

-Build `swww` with `cargo build --release` after cloning `https://github.com/Horus645/swww`

-Install by placing in `.local/bin/`
+Binaries of `eww` and `swww` are shipped with the dotfiles.
+Can be built manually and updated.

 # TODO

-- Set up crontab
+- Automatically set up crontab
-- Enable services
-- Add .desktop files to `/etc/xdg/autostart`
-- Probably some other stuff i forgot
+- Automatically fix firefox fonts
+- Automatically set GTK themes
+- Automatically refresh font cahe (fc-cache in bootstrap)
+- Find more reliable way for xdg-desktop-portal to work?
+Currently feels very shaky